 College of Law alumni are partners in our ongoing efforts to provide quality legal education.

-Senior Director of Development and Alumni Affairs
+Senior Director of Advancement

-Director of Development
+Director of Advancement

-Stephanie Neal joined UT Law as the director of development in Fall 2017.
-In this role, Neal works with the dean of the College of Law and the senior director of advancement along with faculty, fellow staff and external constituents to support the traditions and mission of the College of Law.
+Stephanie Neal joined UT Law as the director of advancement in Fall 2017.
+In this role, Neal works with the dean of the College of Law and the senior director of advancement along with faculty, fellow staff, and external constituents to support the traditions and mission of the College of Law.
 Her primary focus is major gift fundraising.

 Neal practiced law for many years before seeking philanthropic support for nonprofit organizations, receiving her juris doctor in 1980 from Thomas M. Cooley Law School and her LL.M. in taxation in 1998 from the University of Florida.